theredditbandit/awesome-cybersec/README.md

 A collection of awesome platforms, blogs, documents, books, resources and cool stuff about security

- While this repository is still a work in progress , he goal is to build a categorized community-driven collection of very well-known resources.
+ While this repository is still a work in progress , the goal is to build a categorized community-driven collection of very well-known resources.

 #  All the good stuff in one place